Enid, Oklahoma: Religious affiliation

 Of the people in Enid, 61.9% claim affiliation with a religious congregation; 9.4% are Catholic, 39.2% are Protestant, 1.1% are Latter Day Saints and 12.2% are another Christian denomination.
-By 1987, there were 90 churches of 27 different denominations of Christianity.
-Downtown Enid boasts the world's largest fresh cut Christmas tree which is placed downtown in time for the annual Enid Lights Up the Plains festival.
+In 1987, there were 90 churches of 27 different denominations of Christianity.
+Downtown Enid boasted the world's largest fresh cut Christmas tree in 2021 and 2022, which was placed downtown in time for the annual Enid Lights Up the Plains festival.

-Enid's Phillips University, although formally affiliated with the Disciples of Christ, was a product of religious collaboration between followers of the Disciples of Christ, Presbyterian Church, and Judaism.
+Enid's Phillips University, formally affiliated with the Disciples of Christ, was a product of religious collaboration between followers of the Disciples of Christ, Presbyterian Church, and Judaism.
 Although Phillips University has closed, Enid still has a number of private Christian schools, including St. Paul's Lutheran School, Oklahoma Bible Academy, St. Joseph Catholic School, and Emmannuel Christian School.

 Enid has two Catholic congregations: St. Francis Xavier, founded in 1893, and St. Gregory, founded in 1971.
 St. Francis Xavier's Bishop Theophile Meerschaert was responsible for founding Calvary Catholic Cemetery in 1898.
 Enid is home to several Protestant churches.
 It has four Lutheran congregations: Immanuel, founded in 1899, Trinity, founded in 1901, St. Paul, founded in 1909, and Redeemer, founded in 1934.

 Enid has several historically Black churches, including St. Stephen African Methodist Episcopal Church, First Missionary Baptist Church, and West Side Church of God in Christ (COGIC).
 The Southern Heights Ministerial Alliance brings local Black clergy together.
 Enid has two churches serving its Korean population, the Enid Korean Church of Grace and Peace United Methodist.
 Iglesia Cristiana El Shaddai, a Disciples of Christ congregation founded in 2001, serves the area Hispanic community.
 Enid Faith Ways Church is LGBTQ friendly.

 Enid also has a small Bahá’í congregation that often meets in congregants' homes and serves some of Enid's Marshallese population.

-Historically, between 1925 and 1930 Enid was home to a small Jewish congregation called Emanuel, which met at the Loewen Hotel, founded by Al Loewen, a local merchant who also served on the committee to create Phillips University.
-The Enid Cemetery also has a Jewish section where many of early Enid's Jewish merchants are interred, including the founders of Kaufman's Style Shop, Herzberg's Department Store, Newman Mercantile, and Meibergen and Godschalk, Enid's first clothing store.
+Between 1925 and 1930 Enid was home to a small Jewish congregation called Emanuel, which met at the Loewen Hotel, founded by Al Loewen, a local merchant who served on the committee to create Phillips University.
+Lacking a synagogue building members of the Jewish community have held services at Convention Hall and local Masonic Temples, or by traveling to synagogues in other cities.

+The Enid Cemetery has a Jewish section where many of early Enid's Jewish merchants are interred, including the founders of Kaufman's Style Shop, Herzberg's Department Store, Newman Mercantile, and Meibergen and Godschalk, Enid's first clothing store.
 During the Oklahoma territorial era, Enid elected Jewish resident Joseph Meibergen in 1897 as mayor.
+Enid was home to the Northwest Oklahoma chapter of the B'nai B'rith founded in 1926, the Enid Jewish Women's Council met in the 1930s and 1940s, and the Enid Jewish Chautauqua held programs as early as 1910.

 Enid is the home of two Masonic Lodges, the Enid Lodge #80 and the Garfield Lodge #501.
 The Enid Lodge has many Jewish members.